docQodly/docs/docs/studio/design-webforms/components/fileupload.md

 import Column from '@site/src/components/Column'

-The **File Upload** component offers a streamlined approach for users to upload files to the server, providing a practical solution for handling binary or picture file transfers.
-This component enables users to effortlessly upload files, which are then securely stored within an allocated entity attribute.
+The **File Upload** component is an interactive UI element that simplifies file transfers by allowing users to easily upload files to the server.

 :::info